 The following are the types of investment constraints:

 Such constraints are associated with cash outflows expected and required at a specific time in future and are generally in excess of income available.
 Moreover, prudent investors will want to keep aside some money for unexpected cash requirements.
 The financial advisor needs to keep liquidity constraints in mind while considering an asset’s ability to be converted into cash without impacting the portfolio value significantly.

-These constraints are related to the time periods over which returns are expected from portfolio to meet specific needs in future.
+These constraints are related to the time periods over which returns are expected from portfolio to meet specific needs in the future.
 An investor may have to pay for college education for children or needs the money after his retirement.
 Such constraints are important to determine the proportion of investments in long-term and short-term asset classes.

 These constraints depend on when, how, and if returns of different types are taxed.
 For an individual investor, realized gains and income generated by his portfolio are taxable.
 The tax environment needs to be kept in mind while drafting the policy statement.
 Often, capital gains and investment income are subjected to differential tax treatments.